kokoal/drupal-docker-compose/README.md

 ## Tested with
 - Docker 18.06.0-ce
-- Traefk in a different container
+- Traefk in a different container (version : 2.1.4)